 The company must advise employees of their rights and responsibilities.
 If FMLA leave is requested, the company must inform the employee if the requested leave is eligible and FMLA protected and designated.
 Also, the company must advise the employee if any additional information is required.
 If the requested leave is determined not eligible, the company must advise the employee the leave is ineligible and give the employee a reason why the request is ineligible.

 The company must also provide information to update the employee about the amount of leave counted against the employee's annual entitlement.

 FMLA makes it unlawful for any employer to:

 - Interfere with, restrain or deny the exercise of any right provided under FMLA.

 - Discharge or discriminate against any person for opposing any practice made unlawful by FMLA or for involvement in any proceeding under or relating to FMLA.

 An employee may file a complaint with the U.S. Department of Labor or may bring a private lawsuit against an employer for an employer's interference with an employee's rights under FMLA.

 For access to complete FMLA guidelines and procedures, review the Family and Medical Leave Procedures.
 Additional benefits may apply according to the laws of the state in which the employee works.

 These policies supersede and revoke any and all past policies and practices, oral and written representations, or statements regarding terms and conditions of employment concerning the subject matter covered herein.
-MidAmerican reserves the right to add to, delete, change or revoke these policies at any time, with or without notice.
-These policies do not create a contract between MidAmerican and any employee, nor do they create any entitlement to employment or any benefit provided by MidAmerican to its employees.
+MidAmerican Energy reserves the right to add to, delete, change or revoke these policies at any time, with or without notice.
+These policies do not create a contract between MidAmerican Energy and any employee, nor do they create any entitlement to employment or any benefit provided by MidAmerican Energy to its employees.